 Question: What does one and one add up to?
 Answer: 11

 Find out how to expand the powers of imagination to an exponential level.
 This short article has imprtant advice for both creative individuals and businesses wanting to further undestand the creative process.

 In my previous post, I stated that imagination has two important properties.
 First, imagination is governed by no rules or laws, physical or civil.
 Second, I stated that imagination comes from a place of unlimited energy and capacity.
-If I were to add a third property it would be this: When you combine the first two properties of imagination with multiple minds, the results are exponential.
+If I were to add a third property, it would be this: When you combine the first two properties of imagination with multiple minds, the results are exponential.
 The wonderful thing about imagination is that the more people that put their mind to an idea, the further the idea expands.
-This is true in a small group setting as much as in a large group over even over a period of decades.
+This is true in a small group setting as much as in a large group over even a period of decades.

 Truthfully, imagination is cumulative and what is first impossible evolves to become the standard.
 Let's look at the history of flight and how we eventually ended up in space, as an example.
 At first, Leonardo da Vinci came up with the wild idea of a flying machine for man.
 He put his full (and singular) imagination to this task and came a long way, but ultimately ended up short.
 It was not until years later that the Wright brothers were able to add their imaginations to the mix and create an actual plane.
-Then, more imaginative people came on board and before you know it, mankind was able to launch a human being into orbit.
+From that point, more and more imaginative people came on board, and before you know it, mankind was able to launch a human being into orbit.
 Rembember, the original creative idea came about in the late 1800's with Leonardo da Vinci.
 It took time, but eventually, creativity turned pure imagination into reality.

 Here is the timeline: